 Unfortunately, producers are limited in legal methods of removing problem black vultures since they are protected under the federal Migratory Bird Treaty Act.
 Previously, the only legal option to protect livestock from depredation was to apply annually for an individual black vulture depredation permit at the cost of $100.

 Tennessee Farm Bureau has worked with both state and federal elected and agency personnel to seek an alternative to legally protect livestock from black vultures.

 We are pleased to announce the Tennessee Farm Bureau Federation (TFBF) Board of Directors has obtained a statewide depredation permit for black vultures from the United States Fish and Wildlife Service (USFWS).
-TFBF will issue sub-permits to livestock producers who are experiencing problems with black vultures.
+We are proud to provide this service and added benefit to our members for the fourth year.

 The TFBF statewide depredation permit provides Farm Bureau members who are livestock producers an opportunity to apply for a livestock protection depredation sub-permit allowing legal “takes” of black vultures that are attacking livestock.
 The statewide permit will be administered by TFBF.
 There is no cost to TFBF members who apply for a TFBF livestock protection depredation sub-permit.

 Applicants must agree to follow all rules and regulations required by USFWS in the TFBF statewide permit including: